 Overview

-SurePath AI seamlessly integrates with your preferred cloud file storage providers to deliver detailed User Activity logs.
+SurePath AI seamlessly integrates with your preferred cloud file storage providers to deliver detailed User Activity logs and Administrative audit trail events.
 These logs are designed for easy integration with your SIEM or other log management and ingestion tools, enabling centralized monitoring and analysis.

 The logs provide a comprehensive record of user interactions across various services, including policy enforcement outcomes, sensitive data handling events, user intents, service responses, and risk assessments.
 This rich data supports auditing, troubleshooting, and analysis, empowering your tools with insights for alerting, reporting, and incident response.